-A state with a strong martial tradition, South Carolina provided as many soldiers for service during World War I as the state had for the Confederate army a half-century earlier.
-With America’s entry into the war in 1917, the state once more underwent a mobilization of manpower and resources of titanic proportions.
+A state with a strong martial tradition, South Carolina provided as many soldiers for service during World War I. With America’s entry into the war in 1917, the state once more underwent a mobilization of manpower and resources of titanic proportions.

 As the United States entered the great European war, the nation formed unprecedented alliances with European powers and took on a new and daunting role on the world stage.
 For the state of South Carolina, the federalization of its National Guard and the state’s commitment to the national war effort were drastic steps marking a shift of perspective from regional to international affairs.

 While the European powers struggled for supremacy, another war raged much closer to home.
 Revolutionary factions struggled for the control of Mexico.
 President Woodrow Wilson’s administration watched events south of the Rio Grande with growing alarm.
 Mexican leader Pancho Villa’s revoutionaries raided the town of Columbus, New Mexico.
 Wilson mobilized state militia troops to protect American citizens and property in the Southwest.

 For South Carolina troops, this security duty along the Mexican border provided a significant prologue to World War I. South Carolina troops served alongside the regular U.S. Army, safeguarding United States citizens and property.